dkribeiro/simple-ledger/README.md

 **Important:** Reconciliation operates on transactions, not individual accounts.
 When you reconcile, ALL unreconciled transaction groups are marked as reconciled system-wide, ensuring consistency across all accounts.

-Useful for:

-- End-of-period closing (month-end, year-end)
-- System-wide reconciliation
-- Batch processing
+**Purpose:** This is primarily a **performance optimization** mechanism.
+By creating balance snapshots (`closed_balance`), account queries only need to sum unreconciled transactions instead of scanning the entire transaction history.
+Run this frequently based on transaction volume, not just at period-end.

+When to reconcile:

+- **Regular performance maintenance** - Run hourly, daily, or based on transaction volume
+- **End-of-period closing** - Day, month, quarter, year-end
+- **After bulk imports** - When importing many transactions at once
+- **When queries slow down** - If account balance calculations become slow

 This endpoint:

 - Verifies all transaction groups balance to zero (integrity check)
 - Marks ALL unreconciled transactions as reconciled
-- Updates `closed_balance` for all affected accounts
+- Updates `closed_balance` for all affected accounts (performance snapshot)
 - Returns a summary of all reconciliations

 **Response:**